keinwort/dc3dd-starter/README.md

 4c. the files "dc3dd-starter.rb" + "dc3dd-starter.sh"
 copy or move them to /opt/desinfect/

-4d.the correct rights for the files, you may do it more strict if you like
+4d. the correct rights for the files, you may do it more strict if you like
 ~# chmod 755 /opt/desinfect && chmod 755 /opt/desinfect/*